vansjyo/ToDo-App-JS/README.md

 # ToDo-App-JS
-A basic todo app using javascript, HTML, CSS
+A basic todo app using simple javascript, HTML, CSS.